My school is not in the list, what should I do?

 The OAPT physics contest is run for students currently attending school in Ontario, taking SPH3U.
 Schools outside of Ontario are not eligible to offer the current year's contest to its students, however students are welcome to register as a "Visitor".
 Visitors are able to look at past contests and run them on their computers.

-Please contact the OAPT contest manager using this link as soon as possible.
+Please contact the OAPT contest director using this link as soon as possible.
 You will be granted access once your identity has been confirmed.
 Every school must have one teacher who has been granted contest coordinator privileges in order to participate in the OAPT Grade 11 Physics Contest.

 Our computers are not available at 9:00 am, can we write the contest later in the day?